radialHuman/cpp_offline_books/Bjarne Stroustrup, A tour of C++/A tour of c++.md

 ```
 * \* : means pointing to the contents of and it is a type
 * & : means address of
-* if there is nothign being pointed by the pointer then it is nullptr
+* if there is nothing being pointed by the pointer then it is nullptr
 (??? more explanation)

 > ### for loops